Yukasama/vectorize/README.md

 # Use if the Docker image is not up to date
 docker compose up vectorize dramatiq_worker redis caddy --build

+# Use if you also want to start the Frontend
+docker compose up vectorize dramatiq_worker redis caddy vectorize_web
 ```

 ### Run linter